ethan0905/ft_containers/README.md

 ## Strat for ft_containers ⏱️

 1. Start by coding all std functions asked in the subject (you gonna be able to use them later, inside your containers)
-		- std::equal
+- equal
-		- std::lexicographical_compare
+- lexicographical_compare
-		- std::is_integral
+- is_integral
-		- std::pair
+- pair
-		- std::make_pair
+- make_pair
-		- std::enable_if
+- enable_if
-		- std::iterator_traits
+- iterator_traits
-		- std::reverse_iterator
+- reverse_iterator
 2. Then, begin coding stack as your first container using original vector from STL.
 3. When your stack container works properly. start coding vector container and test it with your stack container.
 4. Final step, code map and drop a star on this repo for the time I saved you ;)